 The smart irrigation system is the most likely connected device to leave behind when you move.
 These are often installed to work perfectly with a current garden, so may not be the right size for a new property.
 Digging them up could also be more effort than it's worth.

-When showing buyers around, you could explain how the garden effectively cares for itself, watering everything just the right amount.
+When showing potential buyers around, you could explain how the garden effectively cares for itself, watering everything just the right amount, depending on soil type, plant type and recent weather.

-As with most smart home devices, you will need to log out of an irrigation system's smartphone app when you move out, then show the new owners how to log in, and demonstrate how you can't regain access to the account.
+As with most smart home devices, you will need to log out of an irrigation system's smartphone app when you move out, then show the new owners how to create their own account log into your system, and demonstrate how you can't regain access to the account, for their peace of mind.

 Outdoor smart lighting